-(2) Represents the grant date fair value of the award determined in accordance with SFAS 123R, assuming no forfeitures.
-Assumptions used in the calculation of these amounts are included in note 9 to Trex Company's audited financial statements in the 2008 Form 10-K.
+(2) These amounts reflect the grant date fair value of all awards made during the year as opposed to the accounting expense for all awards that has been used in prior years.
+Assumptions used in the calculation of these amounts are included in note 9 to Trex Company's audited financial statements in the 2009 Form 10-K, as filed with the SEC.